-Req uirements Responsibility 1 Code of Practice This policy will be implemented by following Council's Water Carting Code of Practice which specifies in detail the procedures to be followed for Council approving and managing access to Council's water supply by water carters. officers
+Req Responsibility 1 Code of Practice This policy will be implemented by following Council's Water Carting Code of Practice which specifies in detail the procedures to be followed for Council approving and managing access to Council's water supply by water carters. officers

-· Oncy 2 General Requirements Council a) Risk to Council's water supply: officers Water may only be drawn from: Water carters an authorised water filling station, or the reticulation system using a removable standpipe, but only with the prior approval of the Director Infrastructure Services, Division Manager Water and Sewer or the Water and Sewer Operations Engineer. b) Risk to consumers: Tanks used for carting drinking water should only be used for that purpose.
-Tanks used for carting drinking water must not be used for transport of effluent (treated or otherwise), petroleum products, or other potentially hazardous materials that may be harmful to health.
-Tanks may be used for carting water from non-potable sources eg; from dams or rivers, provided that the tank, hoses and fittings are cleaned and disinfected prior to filling with drinking water.
-Tanks, hoses and fittings shall be made of, or lined with, a material that will not contaminate drinking water.
-Hoses and fittings shall be stored in a dust proof container during transport or when not being used.
-Tanks shall be cleaned and disinfected at least every three months and hoses and fittings shall be cleaned and disinfected at least every month, by following the procedures detailed in the NSW Guidelines for Water Carters. c) Other requirements: Tanks shall have an aperture of such size to permit easy inspection and the results of the interior. and thorough cleaning of the interior.
-Water carters shall keep a log book to record information on deliveries and cleaning.
-Council officers shall inspect tanks approved for carting drinking water at 2 least annually.
-Council 3 Applications Council Applications for an approval to draw water from Council's water supply officers shall be in accordance with the procedure detailed in Council's Water Water carters Carting Code of Practice.
-Staff will follow the approvals process detailed in the Water Carting Code of Practice when determining whether to grant an approval or to refuse an 4 application.
-Makanasilsis 4 Fees and Charges The following fees and charges are nevable in accordance Council's Water Water carters The following fees and charges are payable in accordance Council's Water Carting Code of Practice: a) Inspection fee b) Access Key Purchase (new/replacement) c) Bulk Water Sales
+· Oncy

+2 General Requirements Council

+a) Risk to Council's water supply: officers

+Water may only be drawn from: Water carters

+an authorised water filling station, or

+the reticulation system using a removable standpipe, but only with

+the prior approval of the Director Infrastructure Services, Division

+Manager Water and Sewer or the Water and Sewer Operations

+Engineer.

+b) Risk to consumers:

+Tanks used for carting drinking water should only be used for that

+purpose.

+Tanks used for carting drinking water must not be used for

+transport of effluent (treated or otherwise), petroleum products, or

+other potentially hazardous materials that may be harmful to

+health.

+Tanks may be used for carting water from non-potable sources eg;

+from dams or rivers, provided that the tank, hoses and fittings are

+cleaned and disinfected prior to filling with drinking water.

+Tanks, hoses and fittings shall be made of, or lined with, a material

+that will not contaminate drinking water.

+Hoses and fittings shall be stored in a dust proof container during

+transport or when not being used.

+Tanks shall be cleaned and disinfected at least every three months and because of fittings shall be also and disinfected at least

+and hoses and fittings shall be cleaned and disinfected at least

+every month, by following the procedures detailed in the NSW

+Guidelines for Water Carters.

+c) Other requirements:

+Tanks shall have an aperture of such size to permit easy inspection

+and thorough cleaning of the interior.

+Water carters shall keep a log book to record information on

+deliveries and cleaning.

+Council officers shall inspect tanks approved for carting drinking water at

+least annually.

+3 Applications Council

+Applications for an approval to draw water from Council's water supply officers

+shall be in accordance with the procedure detailed in Council's Water Water carters

+Carting Code of Practice.

+Staff will follow the approvals process detailed in the Water Carting Code

+of Practice when determining whether to grant an approval or to refuse an

+application.

+4 Fees and Charges Water carters

+The following fees and charges are payable in accordance Council's Water

+Carting Code of Practice:

+a) Inspection fee

+b) Access Key Purchase (new/replacement)

+c) Bulk Water Sales

-5 Staff Council Under supervision, applicable Council staff will be responsible for ensuring officers that policies are implemented appropriately within their work area, after they have received relevant training to do so.
-6 Concerns Council Public concerns communicated to Council in relation to this policy will be recorded on Council's records system and handled in accordance with officers Council's Customer Service or Complaints policy.
+5 Staff Under supervision, applicable Council staff will be responsible for ensuring that policies are implemented appropriately within their work area, after they have received relevant training to do so.
+Council officers 6 Concerns Public concerns communicated to Council in relation to this policy will be recorded on Council's records system and handled in accordance with Council's Customer Service or Complaints policy.
 These records will be used to determine any follow-up actions and analyse the history of reported public concerns.
-7 Consultation As applicable Any consultation deemed necessary will occur as required with key stakeholders, which may include (but not be limited to) the community, other agencies, statutory and industry bodies.
+Council officers 7 Consultation Any consultation deemed necessary will occur as required with key stakeholders, which may include (but not be limited to) the community, other agencies, statutory and industry bodies.
 Public submissions regarding this policy are invited for consideration during the exhibition period.
+As applicable